LIMXTEC/BitSend/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `limecoinxd` for your own use.
+You can ignore this section if you are building `bitsendd` for your own use.

-limecoinxd/limecoinx-cli binaries are not included in the limecoinx-Qt.app bundle.
+bitsendd/bitsend-cli binaries are not included in the bitsend-Qt.app bundle.

-If you are building `limecoinxd` or `limecoinx-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `bitsendd` or `bitsend-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: